BYD Atto 2: Europe

-The vehicle is marketed in Europe as the Atto 2 was introduced in Europe at the 2025 Brussels Motor Show and was officially released for the European market in February 2025.
-It is available in two trim levels: Active and Boost, it uses the 45.1 kWh battery.
+The Atto 2 was introduced to the European public at the 2025 Brussels Motor Show in January 2025 and went on sale across the continent in February 2025.
+At launch, it was available in two trim levels, Active and Boost, both using the 45.1 kWh battery and rated at 312 km of WLTP range.
+A larger battery variant marketed as Comfort was confirmed to follow later in 2025.